 Of the original works produced by Luke for The Wednesday Play, some of the most notable were The Portsmouth Defence, the very popular first play in a loose law-themed trilogy by ex-barrister Nemone Lethbridge, and The Executioner, a psychological portrait of Trotsky’s assassin by Robert Muller, in the style of the earlier Luke-produced Lee Oswald – Assassin.
 Two plays by Hugh Whitemore taking place in religious communities, Silent Song (co-written with Frank O’Connor) and The Retreat, were somewhat unusual for television in being played largely in mime, with minimal dialogue.
 Silent Song went on to win several awards and was twice repeated, a great rarity for any programme at that time.

 Luke’s series of The Wednesday Play concluded in mid-1966, with one final play held over until that September.
 He returned to write for the series the following year, adapting The Devil a Monk Would Be from a story by Alphonse Daudet.
 It was a comedy about monks rectifying their abbey’s financial woes by turning salesmen for a homemade liqueur.
+He had previously dramatised William Samson’s A Man On Her Back for his own Wednesday Play production, broadcast at the start of that year.

 After his BBC contract expired in 1967, Luke was offered one last project on a subject close to his heart.
 He had a fondness for Spain and its culture, likely acquired in part during his time there while learning the wine trade, and travelled to Andalusia with a BBC film crew to make the arts feature Black Sound – Deep Song about the Spanish poet Federico Garcia Lorca.
 He wrote, produced and directed the programme, which was co-produced by a Bavarian broadcaster.